-Robina, born in Berlin and Resident Director in Pau, France, since 1992, is a USAC alum of the San Sebastián program.
+Robina, born in Berlin and Resident Director in Pau, France, is a USAC alum of the San Sebastián program.
 She studied foreign languages in Germany and holds a graduate degree in teaching French from the University of Pau, France.
 After the fall of the Berlin Wall, she taught German and French language and culture courses to international students in both the USA and in Europe.
 During the many years of her service with USAC, she has gained extensive knowledge and personal connections with multiple USAC specialty programs in Latin America, Asia and in Europe, which makes her an expert for successfully advising USAC students in the area.
 She is fluent in French, German, English, and Spanish and also understands Russian and Portuguese.
 In her free time, she loves to hike in the beautiful Pyrenees and attend classical concerts and film festivals in Pau.

 “What I enjoy most about my job with USAC is the communication with USAC colleagues all over the world and helping the personal and linguistic progression of each USAC student in Southwest France”